 As we chatted, I held my fingers up to the camera on my computer so that they filled the screen.
 Only then could Tu count how many fingers I was holding up.
 However, he maintains that he can read a printed book, but only by holding it about six inches from his eyes, and only very slowly.
 This also causes physical pain, so he rarely reads books.
 He can also read Braille, but only very slowly, and with the availability of audio books, what reading he does generally comes in the form of listening to audio books.
 It was through training at the Blind Association in his province that he first learned to read Braille, but it was also there that he took six months of training in Tam Quat techniques (the traditional approach to massage in Vietnam).
 By the time he was eighteen he had his first job in a Tam Quat studio where he continued to work until hearing from one of the other therapists at Omamori about the opportunity to further his studies and work in a more professional and safer environment.

 Skeptical at first and undisciplined in his studies, Tu came to us with mixed feelings about the sudden discipline imposed upon him by his teachers.
-It was just after he had been at Omamori Spa for a few weeks when he joined my English training group for new “hires” (he was still probationary at this time).
+It was just after he had been at Omamori Spa for a few weeks when he joined my English training group for new “hires”.
 While I found him to have superb listening and memory skills, his devotion to video games and his shyness about lessons in a language he had probably never thought he would have any use for resulted in less than stellar class attendance.
 Apparently, his instructors in massage technique were struggling with similar issues.
 Often missing lessons, or failing to do the exercises and training that were expected as “homework” he soon fell behind the others in his group of “newbies”.
 His instructors, after conferring with each other and his parents, informed him that unless there were dramatic improvements he would not be allowed to continue with his training.

 I asked Tu what caused the change in attitude that resulted in his continuance and current success in his training and work ethic.
 After twisting and turning a bit and grinning with shy embarrassment, Tu explained that he could now see the obvious difference in professionalism, both in training and in the level of service offered to the clients at Omamori, and mentioned also that since coming to Omamori he has felt safer (from inappropriate customer behavior) as well.
 Also, he didn’t want to rely either on his parents for financial support nor on the kindness of his teachers, who, though very strict also even offered to feed him in their homes when he didn’t have enough for more than one meal a day.
 (This, because even though his parents were offering him support, he didn’t want to accept it...and he wasn’t eligible for the free meal program at Omamori because he wasn’t performing up to expectations in his training.)
 As all of this began to sink in and after struggling with himself for a few weeks he began to make a determined effort to do much better.